TI-Proteinorte/generate_json_nf/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Project for integration with the NCL logistics HUB for deliveries to the Greater Vitória region.

 ## Folder Structure

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
+    - `core`: the folder to maintain main
+    - `model`: the folder to maintain main
+    - `utils`: the folder to maintain main
+    - `helper`: the folder to maintain main
-- `lib`: the folder to maintain dependencies
+    - `controller`: the folder to maintain main

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.